E11

 Possible Causes

-Open thermostat circuit, Miswired zone control, Blown low-voltage fuse on Slant/Fin control, Short between thermostat wires
+Open thermostat circuit, miswired zone control, a blown low-voltage fuse on the Slant/Fin control, or a short between thermostat wires.

 How to Fix / Troubleshooting